 The black kitty looks heart broken.

 Topaz restores order by clanging a very loud set of finger cymbals.
-Topaz is approaching 40 years old with long dark hair, she is wearing a fitted Middle Eastern caftan with a scarf tied at the hips and another wrapped around her neck.
+Topaz is 36 years old, Mediterranean looking, with long dark hair.
+She is wearing a fitted Middle Eastern caftan with a scarf tied at the hips and another wrapped around her neck.

 Everyone, put your finger cymbals on.